Hong Kong refugees captured at sea spent months plotting daring dash to freedom

 Reaching Taiwan would mean traversing Chinese territorial waters that surround Hong Kong.
 Hours after they embarked from the verdant Sai Kung Peninsula on the morning of Aug.
 23, their speedboat was seized by China's Guangdong coast guard bureau about 50 miles southeast of their departure point.
 It was the first public admission by Chinese authorities that they had intercepted people fleeing Hong Kong in this manner, although since late last year others have attempted maritime escapes to Taiwan, which tacitly allowed them in.

 Their willingness to risk a perilous journey highlights the increasing desperation of young Hong Kong activists seeking to escape the crackdown in their city, which was once a destination for refugees fleeing war and persecution.
-On this occasion, the 11 men and one woman, between the ages of 16 and 33, were taken from the boat and detained on the Chinese mainland; they face charges of illegally entering Chinese territory, according to the Hong Kong police.
+On this occasion, the 11 men and one woman, between the ages of 16 and 33, were taken from the boat and detained on the Chinese mainland.
+They face charges of illegally entering Chinese territory, according to the Hong Kong police.

 Several of those on the intercepted boat had been arrested over the past year in Hong Kong, including one who was held under China's feared new national security law, according to people close to them.
 Among the boat passengers was Kok Tsz Lun, a 19-year-old Portuguese national and University of Hong Kong student, whose presence could increase pressure on Chinese authorities to ensure their safety and fair legal treatment.